 With over 750 miles of shoreline and over 400 named beaches, all of which are public beaches, you're sure to find a beach in Hawaii that's perfect for you and your family.
 In Hawaii, you can also choose the color of your beach.
 There are white sand beaches, yellow sand beaches, black sand beaches, red sand beaches, and even one green sand beach.
 Since the ocean conditions can be unpredictable, my best advice, if you plan to go into the water, is to select a lifeguard protected beach.

 06 of 10

 On Kauai, visitors can take a helicopter tour into the crater of Mt.
-Waialeale, once of the wettest spots on earth.
-On Oahu, almost all first time visitors make the hike to the top of Diamond Head.
+Waialeale, one of the wettest spots on earth.
+On Oahu, almost all first-time visitors make the hike to the top of Diamond Head.
 On Maui, a drive to the summit of Haleakala for dawn is a must.
 Of course, however, the most popular volcano of all is Kilauea on Hawaii Island, which has been in a state of constant eruption since January 3, 1983.

 07 of 10